-Contract Action Accountable Entity PD Procurement and Grants Committee МСС Contract modifications and change orders for Contracts valued equal to or less than USD 2 million.
-A Unless: Works - Change Orders: If approval authority is delegated to the Engineer as defined in the BD and Contract Notice of modification or change order shall be sent to the Accountable Entity Director of Procurement for information purpose only A Only if: (a) Raises the value of a contract that did not require approval above an approval threshold (b) Extends the original contract duration by 75 percent or more (c) Increases the original contract value by USD 200,000 or more; or (d) Increases the original combined Base and Options value of a contract by 10 percent A Only if: (a) Raises the value of a contract that did not re- quire approval above an approval threshold (b) Extends the original contract duration by 75 percent or more (c) Increases the original contract value by USD 200,000 or more; or (d) Increases the original combined Base and Option value of a contract by 10 percent.
+Contract Action Accountable Entity PD Procurement and Grants Committee мсс Contract modifications and change orders for Contracts valued equal to or less than USD 2 million.
+A Unless: A Only if: A Only if: Works - Change Orders: If approval authority is delegated to the Engineer as defined in the BD and Contract (a) Raises the value of a contract that did not require approval above an approval threshold (a) Raises the value of a contract that did not re- quire approval above an approval threshold Notice of modification or change order shall be sent to the Accountable Entity Director of Procurement for information purpose only (b) Increases the original contract value by USD 200,000 or more; or (c) Increases the original combined Base and Options value of a contract by 10 percent (b) Increases the original contract value by USD 200,000 or more; or (c) Increases the original combined Base and Option value of a contract by 10 percent.
 Once the 10 percent threshold for modifications or change orders has been reached for the combined Base and Options value of a contract, any subsequent contract modification or change order that individually or collectively exceeds 3 percent of the original combined Base and Options value of a contract also requires MCC approval Contract modifications and change orders for Contracts valued more than USD 2 million.
-A Unless: Works - Change Orders: If approval authority is delegated to the Engineer as defined in the BD and Contract Notice of modification or change order shall be sent to the Accountable Entity Director of Procurement for information purpose only A Only if: (a) Raises the value of a contract that did not require approval above an approval threshold (b) Extends the original contract duration by 25 percent or more.
-Any subsequent contract modification or change order that individually or (c) Collectively exceeds 10 percent of the new contract duration (d) Increases the original contract value by 10 percent or USD 1,500,000 or more (whichever may apply); or A Only if: (a) Raises the value of a contract that did not require approval above an approval threshold (b) Extend the original contract duration by 25 percent or more.
-Any subsequent contract modification or change order that individually or collectively exceeds 10 percent of the new contract duration (c) Increase the original contract value or the original combined Base and Options value of a contract either by 10 per-cent or by more than USD 1,500,000.
-Once the 10 percent contract (or USD 1,500,000) threshold for modifications or change orders has been reached for a contract, any subsequent contract modification or change order that individually or
+Works - Change Orders: If approval authority is delegated to the Engineer as defined in the BD and Contract Notice of modification or change order shall be sent to the Accountable Entity Director of Procurement for information purpose only (a) Raises the value of a contract that did not require approval above an approval threshold (b) Extends the original contract duration by 25 percent or more.
+Any subsequent contract modification or change order that individually or (c) Collectively exceeds 10 percent of the new contract duration (d) Increases the original contract value by 10 percent or USD 1,500,000 or more (whichever may apply); or Increases the original combined Base and Options value of a contract by 10 percent or USD 1,500,000 or more (which- ever may apply) A Only if: (a) Raises the value of a contract that did not require approval above an approval threshold (b) Extend the original contract duration by 25 percent or more.
+Any subsequent contract modification or change order that individually or collectively exceeds 10 percent of the new contract duration (c) Increase the original combined Base and Options value of a contract value or the original combined Base and Options value of a contract either by 10 per-cent or by more than USD 1,500,000.
+Once the 10 percent contract (or USD 1,500,000) threshold for modifications or change orders has been reached for a contract, any subsequent contract modification or change order that individually or collectively exceed 3 percent of the original contract value also requires MCC approval.